YOU’VE GOT QUESTIONS.

 – You have parents or relatives who have equity in a property that they’re willing to give you access to.

 Drop us a line and we can discuss your options in more detail.

 WHY USE A MORTGAGE BROKER IF I CAN GO TO A BANK?

 If you needed your car repaired you’d go to your local mechanic.
 Or the one mechanic you trust.
 You’d take the time to drive there, you’d hope he can find the problem, and then you’d hope it isn’t going to cost a fortune.
 If he can’t fix it then you have to find the next mechanic and drive there.
 But if he can fix it, how do you know you’re getting the best price?

 But what if you could speak to an expert who knew exactly how to fix all your cars issues and could tell you exactly which mechanic would fix your car the best and at the lowest price?
-Would you not want to deal with that expert? (side note – that gives me a brilliant idea.)
+Would you not want to deal with that expert? (not a bad idea)